GG-coder889/task-ninja/README.txt

 - remove priority
 - remove queue selector
 - add "put on queue" button to master list
+- incorporate DbModel

+version 1-2
 - improve info
 - change "alerts" to "notifications"

-version 1-2
-- incorporate DbModel
 - mirror google tasks data structure

 version-1-3
 - update UX to new data structure
     - List
     - Lists
+    - All tasks

 version-1-4
 - sync with google tasks

 version-1-5
-- add InteliScrollView
+- add IntelligentScrollView
+   - scrolls intelligently when child view changes size
+   - scrolls when child view moves around within the scroll view
 - add ButtonLayout
 - due date alarms
-- add ToggleImageButton

 parked features:
 - some way to change the opacity and shade of windows to make them readable and appealing based on the appearance (color, darkness, pattern) of the background wall paper.
 - automated testing for time based features such as notification and queuing.
+- custom edit text
+- db model listeners, i.e.,
+    - tells ModelViews when data changes
+    - tells connected models when data changes.
+- add ToggleImageButton
+- custom menu icons
+- handle sub tasks on the queue better
+- show notes in standard task views